Kunstgussmuseum Lauchhammer

 Can I buy tickets online?

-Ticket purchasing options may vary; check the official website for details on online purchases.
+Ticket purchasing options may be available online.
+Check the official website for the latest information on ticket sales.

 Are there restrooms and cafes?